knpuniversity/symfony/knpu/ep5-forms/data-class-type-guessing.md

 [[[ code('15f835e4fb') ]]]

-Actually, that's *kind of* lie.
+Actually, that's *kind of* a lie.
 These properties are private, so the form component *can't* set them directly.
 In reality, it guesses a setter function for each field and call that: `setName()`, `setSpeciesCount()` and `setFunFact()`: